 - In Ontario, the legal age for possessing and purchasing cannabis is 19 years or older.

 - OCS is the only online retailer and wholesaler of legal recreational cannabis.

-- You can buy up to 30 grams of dried cannabis flower (or its equivalent in cannabis oil) at a time.
+- You can buy up to 30 grams of dried cannabis flower (or its equivalent) at a time.

 Legal Consumption Age